 The iShares Gold Trust Micro ETF, the GraniteShares Gold Trust and the Abdn Physical Gold Shares ETF are the highest-performing gold ETFs.
 Below is our full list of the highest-performing gold ETFs.
 We exclude publicly traded gold notes and leveraged gold ETFs.
-This makes this ETF an ideal option for investors looking for the cheapest way to invest in gold without owning it directly.
+Gold ETFs are exchange-traded funds that expose investors to gold without having to directly buy, store and resell the precious metal.

 For those looking for more expert advice on investing in gold, a gold IRA expert can provide valuable insight into the best gold ETFs for your portfolio.
 Investors buy shares in the fund, whose value rises and falls with the underlying price of gold or the value of the company's shares.
 The advantage of owning a gold mining company ETF instead of a gold price ETF is that it can generate higher returns.
 Holding shares in this ETF is an excellent indicator of owning physical gold without the hassle and expense of storing or insuring ingots and coins.
 The 10 precious metals and gold ETFs (listed above) rank first according to TheStreet Ratings methodology.

 As gold prices rise, investors may be interested in gold-traded funds instead of buying ingots themselves.
 They chose to create a new ETF instead of changing their successful (and lucrative) SPDR Gold Shares product, preferred by institutional investors.
 Overall, these five main shares represent more than 46% of the assets of this gold ETF, led by Newmont, with more than 15%.
 Some gold ETFs directly track the price of gold, while others invest in companies in the gold mining industry.